sswietoniowski/learning-html-css-javascript/README.md

-# Learning HTML & CSS & JavaScript - Fullstack Web Development
+# Learning HTML & CSS & JavaScript

 This repository contains numerous examples helping to grasp concepts related to: HTML, CSS, JavaScript and other technologies.